Tayphong043/teamcity-documentation/topics/branch-filter.md

 Use the `+|-pr: <parameter1>=<value1> <parameter2>=<value2> ...` syntax to create filters that target specific pull (merge) request branches.
 This universal syntax allows you to define fine-grained VCS-agnostic filter expressions that consider more specific parameters than just logical branch names.

-> For the `+|-pr:...` filters to have any effect, the related VCS root must first be able to detect pull request branches.
+> * For the `+|-pr:...` filters to have any effect, the related VCS root must first be able to detect pull request branches.
 To do so, configure the [](pull-requests.md) build feature.
+> * Pull request branch filters are currently supported only for triggers.
 >
 {style="tip"}

 The `<parameter>=<value>` expressions are combined using the logical `AND` operator, meaning a pull (merge) request branch must satisfy all conditions to pass the filter.
 Currently, the following parameters and values are supported: